DBA-MdAnasMiah/Database-Administration-SQL/Security/Login.md

 >  To allow both Windows and SQL logins to connect, ensure the server is set to **Mixed Authentication Mode**.

 **To change the Authentication Mode:**
-`SQL Server Instance → Properties → Security → Server Authentication → SQL Server and Windows Authentication mode` `⚠️ this requires SQL server restart to change the authentication mode.`
+`SQL Server Instance → Properties → Security → Server Authentication → SQL Server and Windows Authentication mode` <br>
+`⚠️ this requires SQL server restart to change the authentication mode.`

 ## Create Login with least privilage.